Meet the Trump-endorsed election denier looking to oust ‘a traitor’

 But does that mean if he wins the 4th, that his rivals will be able to allege the system was rigged, as he did?

 Culp says he is asked that often, as well as why people should bother voting if the system is rigged.
 He says he would not again run for a statewide race where the opportunities for wrongdoing were bigger.
-(Washington State countersued Culp in 2020 when he alleged election interference.)
+(Washington State threatened legal against Culp in 2020 when he alleged election interference.)

 He claims in a smaller race, there was less “bias”, and less chance for people to do “nefarious things”.